intersystems-dach/ownobjectscriptextension/README.md

 ### Own ObjectScript Comment

 - `Add Method Description Template`: Adds a description template to your Method or ClassMethod.
+See [here](https://github.com/phil1436/ownobjectscriptextension#add-method-description-template) for more information.

 <!-- ## Extension Settings